batuka1983-maker/drawzy_public/privacy_policy.md

 - Identifiers: app instance ID, advertising ID (AdMob).
 - Game data: scores, levels, achievements.
 - Username: for leaderboard and multiplayer.
+- Country (optional): to show a flag on the leaderboard.
 - Multiplayer data: room code, player name, match results.
 - Purchases: in-app purchase events (no payment details are collected by the app).